janousch/Unreal-Engine-Test-Forge/README.md

 ### Test Trigger Boxes

-Automated Blueprint Tests Plugin ships with a convenience _Test Trigger Box_ that allows you to set up test delays and assertions more quickly.
+Test Forge Plugin ships with a convenience _Test Trigger Box_ that allows you to set up test delays and assertions more quickly.
 These trigger boxes will just set a flag when triggered, and write a log.
 Our built-in [delays](Documentation/Delays.md) and [assertions](Documentation/Assertions.md) will use that flag to check if the box has been triggered.

 ### Test Timeouts